 03 of 10

-England's beloved fish and chips are deep-fried in a crispy batter, and remain one of the UK's favorite quick meals.
-The fish is usually cod or haddock, though pollack, plaice, and even tilapia may be substituted.
-And chips in England are what Americans call French fries.Continue to 5 of 11 below.
+England's beloved fish and chips are deep-fried in a crispy batter and remain one of the U.K.'s favorite fast foods.
+The fish is usually cod or haddock, although pollack, plaice (also called dab, a member of the flounder family), and even tilapia can be substituted.
+And chips in England are what Americans call French fries.

 05 of 10

 A Cornish pasty is a delicious way to eat savory meats and vegetables in a beautiful shortcrust pastry.
 A classic Cornish pasty includes beef, onion, and potato along with a turnip-like vegetable called a swede.

-Nothing is better in early summer than strawberries and cream, which are popular as a light dessert across the British Isles.Continue to 9 of 11 below.
+Nothing is better in early summer than strawberries and cream, which are popular as a light dessert across the British Isles.

 09 of 10

-Britain is known for its amazing pubs, which includes its vast variety of beers.
+Britain is known for its amazing pubs, which include its vast variety of beers.
 British beers are now available internationally in a variety of styles including bitter, India Pale Ale, stout, porter, and lager.